Skip to main content

 How do I protect my privacy?

-Who is responsible for redacting documents (blacking out sensitive information)?
+Who is responsible for redacting documents?

-The person submitting documents including personal identifying information is responsible for removing or covering up social security, driver’s license, passport or financial account numbers, or date of birth, before mailing or electronically filing the documents.
+The person submitting documents including PPI is responsible for removing or covering up all social security numbers, driver’s license numbers, state issued personal identification numbers, passport numbers, financial account numbers, date of birth, or any other personal information before mailing or electronically filing the documents.
 Note that MCR 1.109(D)(1)(g) prohibits a person from filing a document that contains another person’s social security number.

-Can I request the Tribunal redact my previously-filed documents?
+Can I request the Tribunal redact my previously filed documents?

 How do I update my contact information with the Tribunal?